Curious numerical coincidence to the Pioneer anomaly: INTRODUCTION

 \section{INTRODUCTION}

-The Pioneer spacecrafts unmodeled deceleration (towards the Sun) of $a_P = (8.74 \pm 1.33) \cdot 10^{-10} m/s^2$, for heliocentric distances greater than 20 AU, was reported in 1998 \cite{anderson-1998} and 2002\cite{anderson-2002}, based on an initial dataset.
+The Pioneer spacecrafts unmodeled deceleration (towards the Sun) of $a_P = (8.74 \pm 1.33) \cdot 10^{-10}$ m/s$^2$, for heliocentric distances greater than 20 AU, was reported in 1998 \cite{anderson-1998} and 2002\cite{anderson-2002}, based on an initial dataset.
 This anomaly was confirmed\cite{turyshev-2009} recently using newly recovered and carefully verified data.
-The deceleration, observed for both Pioneer spacecrafts, was confirmed as well by independent investigations \cite{markwardt-2002, olsen-2007, levy-2009, toth-2009}.
-Therefore, approximation algorithms or errors in the navigation code have been ruled out as possible causes of the anomaly.
+The deceleration, observed for both Pioneer spacecrafts, was confirmed by independent investigations \cite{markwardt-2002, olsen-2007, levy-2009, toth-2009}.
+In this way, approximation algorithms or errors in the navigation code have been ruled out as possible causes of the anomaly.
 Alternatively, several physical mechanisms came up and claimed being able to justify the target value of $a_P$, by using standard or new physics theories\cite{turyshev-2008}.
 For the time being, none seems to convince the scientific community.

-Another way to handle this issue is by reverse engineering, i.e. finding an expression which gives a numerical coincidence to the anomaly and only then one builds a model behind.
+Another way to handle this issue is by reverse engineering, i.e. finding an expression which gives a numerical coincidence to the anomaly and only then try to build a model.
 One such example is the fact that $\sqrt{G\cdot m_P/a_P}$ has the same order of magnitude as the Compton wavelength of a proton, with $G$ the gravitational constant and $m_P$ the proton mass\cite{makela-2007}.
 Similarly, several authors explained why $a_P \simeq c\cdot H_0$ could make sense\cite{tomilchik-2008}, with $H_0$ the Hubble constant and $c$ the speed of light in vacuum.

 Most of those models focus on a constant value, while it's not certain that the anomaly is constant.
-Actually, the initial dataset suggests\cite{anderson-2002} that the anomaly has very different values at distances less that 20 AU, while having a small gradient towards the larger distances.
+Actually, the initial dataset suggests\cite{anderson-2002} that the anomaly has different values at distances less that 20 AU, while having a small gradient towards the larger distances.
 In addition, differences between the anomaly of Pioneer 10 and 11 could be expected.
 The analysis of the newly recovered data may, hopefully, clarify those aspects.